 When the combined limitations of depression and anxiety are severe enough, a person can become unable to work.
 People with both depression and anxiety disorders (a common combination) might qualify for disability through the Social Security Administration's disability insurance program (SSDI) or the Supplemental Security Income (SSI) program.
 In order to qualify for SSDI or SSI benefits on the basis of depression and anxiety, you must show Social Security that your mental conditions have prevented you from living a normal life for at least a year.
 For more information, see our articles on disability for depression and disability for anxiety.

 Social Security will review your medical records to see what your mental health providers have to say about your depression and anxiety.
 Your medical records should contain progress notes showing that you're regularly going to a doctor or therapist.
 These notes should mention what your doctor or therapist has noticed about how you act and feel during visits—for example, if you're tearful or angry during a counseling session.
 Additionally, the notes should document the effectiveness of any medications you're taking, including any changes in dosage or frequency, as well as any side effects you might experience.
 Ultimately, Social Security needs to see how your depression and anxiety together limit your ability to concentrate, remember and follow directions, function socially, and manage the tasks of daily living.

-If you also suffer from a physical ailment, such as heart disease, back pain, or lupus, having depression or anxiety in addition can sometimes make it easier to get disability benefits.
+Depression and anxiety can often result from physical conditions such as heart disease, back pain, or lupus (among others).
+If you're already limited in what you can do physically, having additional issues with depression or anxiety can sometimes make it easier to get disability benefits.
 For more information, see our article on how depression or anxiety affects a disability claim for a physical problem.